microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#5000 - Process Model 2.0.md

 able to revert to an unelevated window process.
 Should we do this?
 There's likely some visual flickering that will happen as we re-create the new window process, so maybe it would be unappealing to users.
-However, there's also the negative side effect that come from elevated windows (the aformentioned lack of drag/drop), so maybe users will want to return to the more permissive unelevated window process.
+However, there's also the negative side effect that come from elevated windows (the aforementioned lack of drag/drop), so maybe users will want to return to the more permissive unelevated window process.